mapillary/OpenSfM/README.md

 The image matching pipeline operates as follows: image pairs are initially selected based on metadata and then matched using point-matching algorithms such as SIFT, ORB, ALIKE, or others.
 There is an attempt to improve the image pairing process.

-**In cases, when you have mix of nadir and oblique images, utilizing Field of View (FoV) cones could offer advantages over distance- or triangulation-based methods, which are already implemented in OpenSfM.
-But small advantages, don't expect a lot.**
+**In cases, when you have mix of nadir and oblique images, utilizing Field of View (FoV) cones could offer advantages over distance- or triangulation-based methods, which are already implemented in OpenSfM.**

 ![Multiperspective 1](doc/source/images/multiperspective1.png)
 ![Multiperspective 2](doc/source/images/multiperspective2.png)